SHoeks/HomeRange/README2.md

 <img src="figs/download_zip_data.jpg" style="float: left; margin-right: 10px; padding-bottom: 20px; width: 80%; padding-left: 10%; padding-right:10%;" />

+## Metadata

 A PDF file with the metadata for the HomeRage dataset can be accessed using this [link](http://510867850.swh.strato-hosting.eu/HomeRangeMetadata_2022_08_23.pdf).
 Alternatively, it can be viewed from the R package (see example code below) or it can be downloaded from the main directory in this repository (similar to downloading the data described in the screenshot above).

+## Reference list

+All references for the home-range values contained in the HomeRange dataset can be found in the ```HomeRangeRefs_2022-08-23.csv``` file included in this repository.

 ## Interactive map with data points